This analyzer is recommended to launch analysis on Java Maven project.

 Analyzing a Maven project consists of running a Maven goal:

 sonar:sonar in the directory where the pom.xml file sits.

 To get coverage information, you'll need to generate the coverage report before the analysis.
-See Code Coverage by Unit Tests for Java Project for more information.
+See Java Unit Tests and Coverage Results Import for more information.

 Configuring the SonarQube Analysis